Posted on Leave a comment

 So… When Should You Drink Electrolytes?

-• Evening: Helpful for replenishment and muscle support
+• Evening: useful for replenishment and muscle support when the formula is not too heavy

-Many people benefit from splitting intake across the day rather than taking one large dose.
+Many people do better splitting intake across the day instead of taking one large serving all at once.

 Final Thoughts

-Electrolytes aren’t one-size-fits-all — and timing can make a real difference.
+Electrolytes are not one-size-fits-all, and timing can make a real difference.

-Morning blends tend to support energy and hydration, while evening blends support recovery and relaxation.
-Understanding how your body responds helps you use electrolytes more intentionally.
+Morning blends tend to support energy and rehydration, while evening blends tend to support recovery and restoration.

 Frequently Asked Questions